mollysrour/beerapp/README.md

 ### 1. Set up environment

 The `requirements.txt` file contains the packages required to run the model code.
 An environment can be set up in two ways.
-See bottom of README for exploratory data analysis environment setup.

 #### With `virtualenv`